andrewchambers/bupstash/doc/man/bupstash-new-sub-key.1.md

 If a sub-key is lost, the original key will still be able to decrypt any data in the repository encrypted by that sub-key.

+*NOTE*: decryption differs from access - An attacker may still delete data by simply deleting the items or files they have access to.
+Use bupstash-serve(1) access controls to restrict which operations a user can perform and prevent unauthorized deletion of data.
+This can be done via an ssh authorized_keys file, or through mechanisms such as `sudo` or `doas` configuration.

 ## OPTIONS